offthehandle/jQuery-SmoothScroll/README.md

 });
 ```

-Another options is to create an opt-in class.
+Another option is to create an opt-in class.
 Smooth Scroll simply provides options to suit your preference with the most efficient flow in mind for your project.

 ##### Link Example